naikajb/Pioneers-soen341projectF2023/README.md

 ## Team Members and Experience

 - Aman Singh: Exprience in HTML, CSS, JavaScript, Node.js and Express.js
-- Jacob De Luca: Experience in HTML, JavaScript, Java, C++, C# and aiming to further develop my understanding of web development
 - Manreet Lotay: Experience in HTML, CSS, Bootstrap, Node.js, Express.js and PHP
 - Mohamed Bedair : I aim to learn web development throughout the course since I have minimal experience with it.
 I have experience working with java, javascript, and C++ through other courses.
 - Naika Jean-Baptiste : Experience in frontend with HTML,CSS and Javascript and brief experience with backend using PHP.